-The minimum perch diameter for a sun conure is about three-fourths to one and a half inches, so offer several hardwood perches of varying widths in this range.
+The minimum perch diameter for a sun conure is about ¾ to 1½ inches, so offer several hardwood perches of varying widths in this range.
 It's also a good idea to place one cement conditioning perch in the cage to help keep your pet's nails from growing too long.

 - Cage cover: Like all pet birds, sun conures need about 10 to 12 hours of sleep, and they need complete darkness to do it.
 Drape your pet's cage with a dark sheet or a fitted cage cover at bedtime.

-- Water bottle: Suns are messy, and they leave a lot of food and droppings in their water dishes.
+- Water bottle: Sun conures are messy, and they leave a lot of food and droppings in their water dishes.
 Providing a water bottle will keep their drinking water clean.
 Check it several times a day to make sure it doesn't run dry.

-- Toys: Your sun's cage should be equipped with a variety of toys to keep him active and busy.
-Consider a foraging toy, a wooden toy for chewing, a ladder for climbing, an acrylic toy that will last longer than his wooden toys, and perhaps a chew toy made of vegetable-tanned leather.
+- Toys: Your sun conure's cage should be equipped with a variety of toys to keep them active and busy.
+Consider a foraging toy, a wooden toy for chewing, a ladder for climbing, an acrylic toy that will last longer than their wooden toys, and perhaps a toy made for shredding.
 Toys ensure a stimulating environment, so be sure not to skimp on them.

 Sun conures leave a lot of droppings, so it's important to clean your pet's cage on a regular basis.